Related publications

 You won’t be able to get a discount if you’re sight impaired (partially sighted).

-If you need information in Braille or audio, or you need other adjustments because of a disability, contact TV licensing on 0300 790 6076.
+If you need information in Braille or audio, or you need other adjustments because of a disability, contact TV Licensing online or by calling 0300 790 6076.

-If you live in a care home, or supported or sheltered housing, you may qualify for an ARC Concessionary Licence.
+If you live in a care home, or supported or sheltered housing, you may qualify for an accommodation for residential care (ARC) consessionary TV Licence.
 This is a special TV licence that costs £7.50 a year per room, flat or bungalow.
 You must be over 60 and retired (or working no more than 15 hours per week), or disabled.
 The place where you live must also qualify.
-Speak to the manager or warden to find out if your care home qualifies, and to ask for them to arrange this concession for you.
+Speak to the manager or warden to find out if your home qualifies, and to ask for them to arrange this concession for you.

 You won’t need a licence if you only watch television in common areas, such as a residents’ lounge.